cloudmesh/classes/docs/source/i524/index.rst

 Report Format
 ---------------

-All reports will be using the format specified in Section reports_.
+All reports will be using the format specified in Section :ref:`reports`.

 There will be **NO EXCEPTION** to this format.
 Documents not following this format and are not professionally looking, will be returned